TimoK93/BiologicalNeeds/README.md

 We participated as team ctc741 on the *ISBI 24 Cell Tracking Challenge (Linking Only)*.
 Precompiled executables of our submission alongside with the pretrained models can be found [here](https://www.tnt.uni-hannover.de/de/project/MPT/data/BiologicalNeeds/CTC741_Submission_ISBI24.zip).
-If you want to create the executables yourself, please read the instructions in the [instruction file](CTC Submission\README.txt) in the *CTC Submission* directory.
+For further information, please read the instructions in the ReadMe in the *CTC Submission* directory.